-If wondering why your toddler seems to love throwing toys instead of playing with them, you’re not alone.
+If wondering why your toddler loves to throw toys instead of playing with them, you’re not alone.
 This is very common toddler behavior.

 We’ve all been there.
 You hand your toddler a gorgeous new toy to play with.
 Instantly, she pitches it to the floor like it was a hot potato.
 You sit there, frustrated, wondering what went wrong.
 You were sure she would love that toy.
 Maybe you even got a disapproving frown from other people who saw what your toddler did.

 Here’s the good news.
 It’s not you, it’s not your kid, and it’s not the toy either.
-Instead, it is normal for toddlers to sometimes throw toys instead of playing with them.
+It is normal for toddlers to sometimes throw toys instead of playing with them.

 When we do a developmental assessment of a child who is around this age, we check for this.
 We want to see that they really do know how to throw a block or a ball, and not simply drop it from their hands.
 So this behavior that may seem frustrating for us as moms is actually an important test item!